Municipal Hearings for Liquor Licenses

 Do I Need a Liquor Licensing Attorney for a Municipal Hearing?

 In those instances where there are objections to the renewal/transfer of a liquor license or a local issuing authority files a Notice of Charges seeking suspension on a liquor license, a formal Hearing must take place.
 During the hearing, the local governing board or the ABC Board (if one exists in that municipality) will act as the “authority” in a quasi-judicial setting.
 These Hearings are generally not as formal as an actual court proceeding, but a formal recording and transcription must exist.
 Furthermore, the evidence rules, while still applicable, may be drastically relaxed.
 For an understanding of the rules under which these Hearings will occur, refer to the Uniform Administrative Procedure Rules.
 Depending upon the underlying issue, these hearings could determine whether or not your license is renewed or possibly even revoked.

 If you are facing a formal Hearing before your local ABC Board, contact the Alcoholic Beverage Law Attorneys at Proetta, Oliver & Fay.
 Firm Partner, William C. Fay, IV, is a Former Deputy Attorney General of the Division of Alcoholic Beverage Control.
 He is well-versed in the administrative procedures and liquor licensing laws relied upon at a Municipal Hearing.
-For a complimentary consultation, call the ABC attorneys at (732) 858-5857.
+For a consultation, call the ABC attorneys at (732) 858-5857.

 What is an ABC Board?